 And I hope you’ll agree that it’s a super fun process!

 Our oldest daughter likes seeing the homemade gravy evolve, and often requests to create it all on her own.
 Yes, it’s that easy!

 The meatballs are perfectly tender and flavorful.
-And the rich and creamy gravy, poured over buttery boiled potatoes or whippy mashed potatoes, is whisked up from scratch.
+I love the rich and creamy gravy, poured over buttery boiled potatoes or whipped mashed potatoes.

 It’s oh-so-worthy of licking your plate for.

 And the piece that makes our IKEA Swedish meatballs replication complete?
 A spoonful of traditional lingonberry jam on the side, just like IKEA does.
 I’m in love with its tart contrast, much like a meal of Thanksgiving turkey and gravy with a side of cranberry sauce.